-If you’re reading this, the chances are you’re either want to make a cross stitch pattern, or you’ve just make a killer cross stitch pattern, either way, you want to make it so awesome the internet skips a beat.
+If you’re reading this, then chances are you’re either want to make a cross stitch pattern, or you’ve just made a killer cross stitch pattern, either way, you want to make it so awesome the internet skips a beat.
 Well is really isn’t that hard.

 I’m going to start by splitting this guide straight down the center.
 Read on if you’ve not made the pattern, or skip ahead if you have a pattern already.

 I just want it to be an awesome cross stitch!

 I’m going to suggest three different ways of making a truly awesome pattern here, each of them is SUPER simple to do.